9 Best Bench Vises for Your Workshop or Garage

 >> Check current price <<

-This 5 inch bench vise is solidly built like any other tools that come from Irwin. has a fused steel handle for easier adjustments.
+This 5 inch bench vise is solidly built like any other tools that come from Irwin and has a fused steel handle for easier adjustments.
 The 360 degree swivel base, rotating pipe jaws, and incorporated anvil make a wide range of tasks possible.

 The vise jaws open just under 5 inches and it has a 3 inch throat depth.
 With smooth action, well-aligned jaws, and a tight grip, it’s no mystery why this vise is so popular.